Champii/dotfiles/README.md

   - Parser
     - High priority
+      - Add syntax for generic types in ParseType
+      - Allow for multiline double dot
+      - Allow for self inject signatures for methods in impl
       - Add mutability operator to variables
       - `if let` like `if Err e = run!`
       - `Ok a = f! else return Err "error"`